jonathanhogg/flitter/docs/shaders.md

 The `!edges` node applies a simple edge-detection filter by blurring the input and then blending this with the original image with a *difference* blend function.

-It supports the same attributes as [`!blur`](#blur) and, again, `radius` must be greater than zero or the output will be blank.
+`!edges` supports the same `radius` and `sigma` attributes as [`!blur`](#blur) and, again, `radius` must be greater than zero or the output will be blank.
+In addition, `!edges` also supports the attribute:

+`mixer=`*RATIO*
+: Defines how much of the original image to mix into the output.
+Default is `0`, which means only the edge-detection output is produced.
+A value of `0.5` will produce an even mix of the original image and the edge-detector output.

 The blur phases of this filter are run as down-sampled phases.
 By default this frame-buffer will be half the width and height of `size`, but this can be controlled with the `downsample` attribute.
+For crisper edges, set `downsample=1`.

 ### `!feedback`